luismayta/dotfiles/docs/contributing.md

 # How To Contribute

-Contributions to terraform-github-repository are welcome.
+Contributions to dotfiles are welcome.

 ## Getting Started